Money muling 101: Recognize and avoid this increasingly common scam

 What is money muling?

 Money mule scams are typically disguised as job opportunities.
 They promise a fast and easy way to earn money.
-You simply provide your bank account information and let money be transferred into your account.
-Then you move the money out of your account for a commission.
+You simply provide your bank account information and allow money to be transferred into your account.
+Then you send the money elsewhere for a commission.
 Sounds great, right?

-In reality, these “jobs” use you and your bank account to move illegally obtained funds through the financial system.
-Anyone engaging in this activity acts as a “money mule.”
-Criminals recruit money mules – unwitting or not – to help them transfer funds without detection by law enforcement.
-They move money from account to account, eventually using it to fund more crime.
+In reality, these “jobs” use you and your bank account to move funds obtained from illegal activities, often cybercrimes like phishing emails and malware attacks, through the financial system.
+Anyone engaging in this activity is acting as a “money mule.”
+Criminals recruit money mules — unwitting or not — to help them transfer funds without being detected by law enforcement.
+They launder money from account to account, eventually using it to fund more crime, even human trafficking, drugs and terrorism.

 How money mules are recruited

-As technology evolves, money mule scams take on a growing variety of forms.
+As technology evolves, money mule scams take on a growing variety of forms, and the rise of artificial intelligence can make the come-on more convincing.
 Criminals may try to recruit you in any of the following ways:

 • Emails